BaiyangZhang/BaiyangZhang.github.io/_drafts/2024-08-26-Note-on-Carl-Benders-Lecture-on-Asymptotic-Series.md

 - - -

 divergent series can sometimes be turned into continued fractions which is convergent.
+Given a divergent asymptotic series which we can't directly sum up, we can sometimes turn it into a sequence, which makes up certain continued functions, it may be continued fraction.

+An example of it is the `Pade sequence`.
+Pade summation seems to be quite magical.
+Pade doesn't have to converge on a circle too, it is smarter than power series.
+Pade summation can converge on a area except for a line.

+# Talk 7